 Many investors opt to harvest crypto losses annually.
 As the end of the financial year (EOFY) looms, they’ll check through their crypto portfolio to identify any unrealized losses they can utilize to reduce their tax bill for that financial year.

 But investors who want to make the most of crypto tax loss harvesting make the most of market volatility throughout the year.
 They track unrealized losses strategically throughout the year and know to buy in the dip.
+With a crypto tax calculator and portfolio tracker like Koinly - you can track your tax liability and your unrealized losses, allowing you to spot opportunities for tax loss harvesting crypto throughout the financial year.

 Provided you stick to the wash sale rules, you don’t need to worry about a visit from the tax office.
 Crypto tax loss harvesting is legal.